-As quaffable and enjoyable as Godello can be from Valdeorras, it rarely reaches the level of richness, balance and complexity as it does in the hands of Rafael Palacios.
-Having left his family’s estate in Rioja in 2004, Rafa settled in the Val do Bibei, a rugged, weathered and off the beaten path sub-zone of Valdeorras.
-Bordering Ribera Sacra, the Val do Bibei is a tortured landscape of granitic, terraced slopes dotted with hard to reach and hard to farm vineyard plots.
-Whereas most of the rest of the DO is at lower elevation with limestone and schist soils, Rafa works exclusively with Godello planted on granitic soils at much higher elevations – so high that late Spring snow and frost are ever present dangers to his already low yields.
-Locally these plots are known as sorte, a word in the local dialect that refers to the practice of drawing lots to determine inheritance.
+As quaffable and enjoyable as Godello can be from Valdeorras, it rarely reaches the level of richness, balance, and complexity as it does in Rafael Palacios’s hands.
+Having left his family’s estate in Rioja in 2004, Rafa settled in the Val do Bibei, a rugged, weathered, and off-the-beaten-path sub-zone of Valdeorras.
+Bordering Ribera Sacra, the Val do Bibei is a tortured landscape of granitic, terraced slopes dotted with hard-to-reach and hard-to-farm vineyard plots.
+Whereas most of the rest of the DO is at a lower elevation with limestone and schist soils, Rafa works exclusively with Godello planted on granitic soils at much higher elevations – so high that late Spring snow and frost are ever-present dangers to his already low yields.
+Locally these plots are known as sorte, a word in the local dialect that refers to the regional practice of drawing lots to determine inheritance.
 Rafa has assembled 24.5 hectares of vines divided among 32 sorte.
-Some plots he owns outright, others are on long-term lease.
+Some plots he owns outright, while others are on a long-term lease.
 The oldest vines, some nearing a century, are head pruned while the younger vines on more gentle slopes are trellised.
-The farming is minimalist since the sub-zone is blessed with free draining soils and warm, dry summers.
-All the vineyard work done by hand, including harvesting.
+The farming is minimalist since the sub-zone is blessed with free-draining soils and warm, dry summers.
+All the vineyard work is done by hand, including harvesting.

-Each vintage, Rafa makes two cuvées from the sandy, granitic soils of the Val do Bibei: Louro, and As Sortes.
-When conditions are right, he will also make three single vineyard bottlings: Sorte Antiga, Sorte Souto, and Sorte O Soro.
+Each vintage, Rafa makes two cuvées from the sandy, granitic soils of the Val do Bibei: Louro and As Sortes.
+When conditions are right, he will also make three single-vineyard bottlings: Sorte Antiga, Sorte Souto, and Sorte O Soro.

 Louro is crafted from younger vines but carefully selected from plots that produce age-worthy wines.
-Fermented with indigenous yeast and aged on its lees in neutral 30HL French oak foudres, Louro showcases Rafa’s talent at balancing the minerality of the grape with the richness and texture of the elevage.
+Fermented with indigenous yeast and aged on its lees in neutral 30HL French oak foudres, Louro showcases Rafa’s talent at balancing the grape’s minerality with the richness and texture of the elevage.
 Up to 10% of the blend in Louro will be Treixadura, a variety that can be found co-planted in Rafa’s sortes.